BLUE HORIZON, BOOK 3

 “Put it back where I had it!”
 Taro commanded.
 Without further hesitation, Moss raised the gravity of the rec deck to the level where the first officer had originally set it, and then made its own internal compensations.
 Then it moved away from her toward the back of the room.

-Satisfied that she had her music and gravity where she wanted it, Taro moved to the exercise equipment on one side of the room.
+Satisfied that she had her music and gravity where she wanted it, Taro swayed her hips back and forth while moving to the exercise equipment on one side of the room.
 She loaded up the barbells with a set of weights on both sides that would have normally bested Renny at ship-normal gravity.
 She then slid beneath the crossbar with her feet planted firmly on the floor.
 The Hestran fox lifted the barbell up off the rack with some effort, and then began to press the set in time with the music.

 Ten minutes had passed when the lift door opened and Taro heard curses intermixed with her music.
-She set down the dumbbells she had just started working out with and looked toward the door.
+She set down a pair of dumbbells she had just started working out with and looked toward the door.
 Merlin was sprawled out on the floor, struggling in vain to stand up and gasping for breath.
 Taro ran to the computer terminal to reset the room’s gravity and shut off the music.
-She began to feel lighter as she rushed over to the captain.
+She began to feel lighter when she rushed over to the captain.

 She helped him roll over and sit up.
 He looked up at her with a puzzled expression, and then ran his fingers through the fur on top of his head, looking for his hat.
 Taro picked it up off the floor and handed it to him.

-“What happened?” he asked her as he sat back against the closed lift doors.
+“What happened?” he asked her as he sat back against the lift doors.

 “Sorry about that,” Taro replied.
 “I had the gravity set higher so I could get in some exercise.”

 Merlin looked at her and shook his head.
-“You had it set for Hestra, didn’t you?” he growled.
+“You had it set for Hestra, didn’t you?” he muttered.

 “That’s right,” she admitted.
 “I don’t get a good workout if it’s set to ship-normal.
 If I don’t exercise periodically, my muscles might start to atrophy again,” she explained as she helped him stand up.
 “It took me a while during my convalescence to get re-acclimated to Hestran gravity since it had been years since I’d last been there.
 I’ve tried to get in an exercise session like this at least once a week since I’ve been back, but I usually try to do it while everyone’s on a sleep period.”